Ayush-Dadhaniya/stamuraiTask/README.md

 ### Frontend (Next.js and React)

 #### 1. Role-Based UI
-- The frontend checks the user’s role and conditionally renders:
+- The frontend checks the user's role and conditionally renders:
   - Admins: View all tasks and users.
   - Users: View only relevant tasks (created or assigned).
 - The `TaskCard` component displays task info and actions like edit/delete.